garrardkitchen/resume/content/blog/mentoring.md

 ---

-Written mainly for me, I do hope you've found something here useful that will help you with your mentoring journey.
+Written mainly for me, I do hope you've found something useful here snd who knows, it may will help you with your mentoring journey too.

 ---